ONSdigital/application-profile/csvw.md

 - `dcat:license` This is where you place which license you are using.
 - `dcat:keywords` You use this provide keywords, that can be used as searcahable terms.
 - `dc:publisher` This is where you put the publisher of the dataset.
 - `dcat:theme` If your dataset is part of an overreaching geography.
 Such as Economy, Business, Industry and Trade.
-This is where you oput the url of where the dataset is.
+This is where you output the url of where the dataset is.

 ## Discoverability of CSVW